HenrikBengtsson/jottr.org-blogdown/content/post/2021-11-xx-parallelly_1.29.0.md

 -->

-(*) _Technical details_: Options `socketOptions` sets the default
+(**) _Technical details_: Options `socketOptions` sets the default
 value of argument `options` of `base::socketConnection()`.
-The default is `NULL`, but if we set it to `"no-delay"`, the created TCP socket connection will be configured to use the `TCP_NODELAY` flag.
-When using `TCP_NODELAY`, the TCP connection will run with the so called [Nagle's algorithm] disabled.
-The Nagle's algorithm reduces the number of TCP packets needed to be sent over the network by making sure TCP fills up each packet before sending off.
-When using the new `"no-delay"`, this buffering is disabled and packets are sent as soon as data comes in.
+The default is `NULL`, but if we set it to `"no-delay"`, the created TCP socket connections are configured to use the `TCP_NODELAY` flag.
+When using `TCP_NODELAY`, a TCP connection will no longer use the so called [Nagle's algorithm], which otherwise is used to reduces the number of TCP packets needed to be sent over the network by making sure TCP fills up each packet before sending it off.
+When using the new `"no-delay"`, this buffering is disabled and packets are sent as soon as data come in.
 Credits for this improvement should go to Jeff Keller, who identified and [reported the problem to R-devel](https://stat.ethz.ch/pipermail/r-devel/2020-November/080060.html), to Iñaki Úcar who pitched in, and to Simon Urbanek, who implemented